phouse512/blog/_posts/2017-06-25-golang-python-job-processor.markdown

 the inputs that the script requires on-call.
 Our Python code has no knowledge of databases, other services or complicated configuration.
 One of the most important pieces it needs is the actual signal that we want to classify.
-In our use case, our signal is a few hundred datapoints long, too much to pass as a command line argument.
+In our use case, the signal is a few hundred datapoints long, too much to pass as a command line argument.

 We set up our job processor to produce a temporary JSON file in our `/tmp/` directory.
-The full path of that temporary file is then used as an argument to the Python script where it is read in, before getting cleaned up by the job processor at the end.
+The full path of that temporary file is then used as an argument to the Python script where the data is loaded before getting cleaned up by the job processor at the end.
 The nice thing here is that any other configuration variables or attributes can get passed via this same route, especially complicated ones.

-Later when we look at the

 #### Error Handling and Logging

 Now that we can't catch exceptions normally, we had to come up with a simple protocol so that our Python code could communicate to the job worker that there was an error.
-We ended up coming with a utility function as shown below.
+We ended up coming with utility functions similar to the one below.
 It's very simple code, but it prefixes any message with a constant.
 We also use the same concept for sending debug logs to golang.